 TIP: If you are not familiar with the subway in London, then be sure to read the following helpful posts:

-Similar to the Changing of the Guard at Buckingham Palace, this is a daily much smaller and shorter ceremony that lasts around 30 minutes.
+Similar to the Changing of the Guard at Buckingham Palace, this is a much smaller and shorter ceremony that lasts around 30 minutes daily.

-In addition, every day, regardless of weather, there is a Changing of the Queen’s Life Guard at Horse Guards Parade.
+In addition, every day, regardless of weather, there is a Changing of the King’s Life Guard at the Horse Guards Parade.

-This ceremony isn’t as well known as the Changing of the Guard that takes place near Buckingham Palace.
+This ceremony isn’t as well known as the Changing of the Guard which takes place near Buckingham Palace.

-This means this event is less busy and also you can get up close to the soldiers and their horses.
+This means this event is less busy and also you can get up close to the cavalrymen and their horses.

 From the hours of 10:00 - 16:00 (4 pm), there are always two mounted sentries positioned at the front of the building.

-This event sees the two Squadrons that make up the Household Cavalry (the Life Guards and the Blues & Royals) - end and/or begin their shift.
+This event sees the two Squadrons that make up the Household Cavalry Mounted Regiment (one squadron is the Life Guards and the other is the Blues & Royals) - end and/or begin their shift.